SuperBeastsAI/ComfyUI-SuperBeasts/README.md

 ### Why “Super Pop”?

-Months of solo R&D, hundreds of hand-tuned colour-grade examples and a brand-new residual CNN culminated in a node that gives every image the unmistakable **SuperBeasts “pop”** in one click.
+Months of solo R&D, hundreds of hand-tuned colour-grade examples and a brand-new residual CNN culminated in a node that gives every image the **SuperBeasts “pop”** in one click.
 No LUT-hunting, no 37-slider wrestling – just feed in your art and let the model do the heavy lifting.
 I personally curated and corrected every training frame to lock down the vibrant palette, deep blacks and crisp highlights that define my style.